huaweicloud/terraform-provider-huaweicloud/docs/resources/as_lifecycle_hook.md

   + `REMOVE`: The hook suspends the instance when the instance is terminated.

 * `notification_topic_urn` - (Required, String) Specifies a unique topic in SMN.

-* `scaling_group_id` - (Required, String, ForceNew) Specifies the ID of the AS group in UUID format.
-Changing this creates a new AS lifecycle hook.

 * `default_result` - (Optional, String) Specifies the default lifecycle hook callback operation.
 This operation is performed when the timeout duration expires.
 The valid values are *ABANDON* and *CONTINUE*, default to *ABANDON*.